What categories of telework are outlined in the current HHS 990-2 Policy?

 What hours am I expected to work?

 Work schedule and hours should be discussed with and approved by a supervisor.
-See Alternative Work Schedule for more information.
+An employee must work all work hours and workdays of the employee’s established work schedule at the official worksite unless on approved ad-hoc telework, leave or time off.
+See Alternative Work Schedules for more information.

 Who has the discretion to determine telework eligibility and approve telework requests?

-An employee’s request for workplace flexibilities, to include telework, may be approved as submitted, modified, or disapproved by their supervisor.
+An employee’s request for telework, may be approved as submitted, modified, or disapproved by their supervisor.

 Is there a waiting period or time in grade requirement that must be met in order to telework?

 There is no official waiting period in policy that must be met in order to telework; however, individual organizations may determine that establishing a waiting period in a new position (i.e. 30 days) is necessary for business reasons.
 Furthermore, eligibility is not tied to individual’s series or grade.
-Eligibility for telework is connected to the nature of the work and level of onsite presence required.
+Eligibility for ad hoc telework is connected to the nature of the work.
+Eligibility for long-term telework is connected to meeting the exemption categories.

 Note that to be eligible for telework, the employee must have a performance plan in place and be performing at least at the fully successful level and participation is not expected to diminish organizational performance.
 For new employees, supervisors may determine whether the employee is performing successfully, based on PMAP standards and any initial work product, instead of waiting until the official rating period.

-Yes, a Workplace Flexibilities Agreement (WFA) for telework may be terminated by the supervisor or the employee at any time.
+Yes, a telework agreement may be terminated by the supervisor or the employee at any time.
 Reasons for termination may include circumstances where the arrangement is no longer conducive to the business needs of the organization, the employee’s performance diminishes, or the employee no longer wants to work from the approved alternative worksite.

-A WFA can be terminated by the supervisor under these circumstances:
+A telework agreement can be terminated by the supervisor under these circumstances:

-• If an employee does not comply with the terms of the WFA agreement.
+- If an employee does not comply with the terms of the telework agreement.

-Does an existing telework agreement (Workplace Flexibilities Agreement) transfer with an employee, if they take a new position?
+Does an existing telework agreement transfer with an employee, if they take a new position?

-No. Approval of a workplace flexibility agreement for telework is based on a supervisory determination of the nature of the work, and how many essential functions of the position require onsite presence.
-Transferring to a new position would require a new workplace flexibilities agreement with the new supervisor.
+No. Approval of a telework agreement is based on a supervisory determination of the nature of the work, and how many essential functions of the position require onsite presence.
+Transferring to a new position would require a new telework agreement with the new supervisor.

 Can an employee telework with a dependent in the household?